erez-o/docsforge/docs/autodocSettings-full-list.md

 The default value is: ""

-Exclude Include API
+Exclude or Include only Specific API Pages
 -------------------

 !!! note
-    The following keys allows control over which pages to display or omit from the public api.
+    The following keys allow control over which pages to display or omit from the public api.

+    For example, in C/C++ it's common to document only public APIs that appear in `include/public_file.h`, gather their implementations from the `src` directory, but not to document any additional internal APIs that appear in the `src` directory.

+    ```cpp
+    INPUT: 'include/public_file.h src'
+    includeApi: include/public_file.h
+    ```

     For more examples, see [here](https://help.docsforge.com/master/customizing-the-public-api/#exclude-or-include-specific-api-pages)